 This guide targets IntelliJ IDEA users who are already familiar with its basic features and would like to learn more.
 If you’re relatively new to IntelliJ IDEA, we recommend that you read the Discover IntelliJ IDEA guide before delving into this one.

 If you want more information about a symbol at caret, for example, where it comes from or what its type is, the Quick Documentation is your friend.
 Press Ctrl+Q to invoke it and you will see a popup with these details.
-If you don’t need the full info, then use the Type Info action instead: it only shows the type of a selected expression, but doesn’t take up that much of screen space.
+If you don’t need the full info, then use the Type Info action instead: it only shows the type of the selected expression, but doesn't take up that much of screen space.

 Code completion case sensitivity

 By default IntelliJ IDEA code completion case sensitivity only affects the first letter you type.
 This strategy can be changed In the Settings/Preferences dialog Ctrl+Alt+S, , so you can make to either make the IDE sensitive to all letters or make it insensitive to the case at all, based on what better fits your preferences.

 Hot tip: Here you can also turn off the Autopopup code completion option.
 This makes sense if you want the code completion popup to show up only when you explicitly call it.

 Disable highlighting usages of element at caret

 Talking about the defaults you may want to change after learning IntelliJ IDEA better, we can’t miss the Highlight usages of element at caret option in the page of the Settings/Preferences dialog.
 If you know the Ctrl+Shift+F7 shortcut and don’t like the highlighting in the editor to appear and disappear each time you move the caret, you can turn off the Usages of element at caret option.

 By default, when you select anything in the editor, IntelliJ IDEA isn’t sensitive to the case of the words.
-If you prefer to select words according to CamelCase, e.g. instead of selecting the whole word, select a part of it, you can enable this inof the Settings/Preferences dialog.
+If you prefer to select words according to CamelCase, for example, instead of selecting the whole word, select a part of it, you can enable this inof the Settings/Preferences dialog.